DCAwesome-Beta/.github/README.md

 - Alice created a wallet with DCAwesome.
 - Alice sets a strategy of DCA-in that every month on the 5th, swap all the USDC in my wallet to ETH.
 - Alice also sets a strategy of DCA-out that when ETH reaches 10k, sell all my assets and send me as USDC on BNB chain.
-- Alice keeps sending 5 usdc or any arbitrary amount she has, to her wallet address throughout the month.
+- Alice keeps sending 5 USDC or any arbitrary amount she has,anytime to her wallet address throughout the month.
 - On the 5th of every month, all the USDC in her wallet is swapped for ETH.
 - When the price of ETH reaches 10k,all of the ETH are exchanged for USDC on BNB chain and stored on her wallet.